 - If you’re a back-sleeper, you’ll find it more comfortable to sleep on reclining seats.

-- If you’re a stomach or side sleeper, you’re better off sleeping on a couch, sofa, or a loveseat if you there’s no bed available.
+- If you’re a stomach or side sleeper, you’re better off sleeping on a couch, sofa, or a loveseat if there’s no bed available.

 Summary: If you’ve got one of the conditions mentioned above, sleeping on a reclined position might actually be beneficial for you.
-However, it’s always best to consult with a professional before you make any health-related decisions.
+However, it’s always good to consult with a professional before you make any health-related decisions.

 What Factors Do I Need to Look Out for When Buying the Right Model for Me?

 If it’s not obvious enough from my reviews, this is one of the most important components to consider.
 Look for a unit that’s soft enough for comfort, but with enough firmness for ample support.

 A chair’s construction is another important factor if you want one that will last you a long time.
 Look for a unit sporting heavy screws.
 Flimsy-looking connections are a big red flag since you risk the chair falling apart from just a couple of reclines.
 Lastly, cushioning and upholstery need to be resistant to wear and tear.